elotroalex/chiens/_texts/translation.md

 - {:.sp} The Traveler.

-- {:.pr} Singular people ... and they do not even recognize among the daffodils the face of the storm.
+- {:.pr} Singular people ... and they don't recognize the face of the storm among the daffodils.

 *(The Traveler lifts up his veil.)*